 While the PMM team works hard on our PMM 2.0 release, we have been working on a few things in the background which we’d like to show off !
 In particular we have developed a new dashboard that displays metrics related to memory usage on Linux systems.
 The dashboard leverages information collected by node_exporter.
 The graphs […]Read more

-In this post we will review the most important Linux settings to adjust for performance tuning and optimization of a MySQL database server.
+In this post, we will review the most important settings for Linux performance tuning to adjust for optimization of a MySQL database server.
 We’ll note how some of the Linux parameter settings used OS tuning may vary according to different system types: physical, virtual or cloud.
-Other posts have addressed MySQL parameters, like Alexander’s blog MySQL […]Read more
+Other posts have addressed MySQL parameters, like Alexander’s […]Read more

 Troubleshooting crashes is never a fun task, especially if MySQL does not report the cause of the crash.
-For example, when MySQL runs out of memory.
-Peter Zaitsev wrote a blog post in 2012: Troubleshooting MySQL Memory Usage with a lots of useful tips.
-With the new versions of MySQL (5.7+) and performance_schema we have […]Read more
+For example, when a MySQL memory issue shows up.
+Peter Zaitsev wrote a blog post in 2012: Troubleshooting MySQL Memory Usage with lots of useful tips.
+With the new versions of MySQL (5.7+) and performance_schema, we […]Read more

 Since MySQL 5.7.5, we have been able to resize dynamically the InnoDB Buffer Pool.
 This new feature also introduced a new variable — innodb_buffer_pool_chunk_size — which defines the chunk size by which the buffer pool is enlarged or reduced.
 This variable is not dynamic and if it is incorrectly configured, could lead to undesired […]Read more

 There are many questions how InnoDB allocates memory.
 I’ll try to give some explanation about the memory allocation at startup.